Clarivy/GameOfLife-Homework/README.md

 Try to run with `./gof base` and you can play with the original Game of Life.

-You can select a map from `map/` and play with it.
+Then, you can select a map from `map/` and play with it.
 We have provided different maps for different rules.

 For example, you can run with `./gof colorised`, then load the map 'map/colorised.cells'.